-rior to seeking fertility support, our life seemed pretty ordinary.
+Prior to seeking fertility support, our life seemed pretty ordinary.
 Scott and I are dedicated to our work and careers.
 In our spare time, we love to travel to different places, hike, and spend time with our two fur babies.
 We always dreamed of being parents.
 It is something that we always wanted and spoke often about.

 In 2015, we began trying to start our family.
 I would use ovulation tests to find my ovulation window.
 After a year with no success, we decided it was time to seek help.
 I first went to my OB/GYN, who ordered a few labs to complete.
-I got some lab work done and I completed an HSG test, and thankfully, everything came back within normal limits.
+I got some lab work done and I completed an HSGtest, and thankfully, everything came back within normal limits.
 My husband then got his sperm tested.
 His results were on the lower end, but still within normal limits.
 We decided that our next steps were to find a fertility specialist.

 Before seeking help, we never really heard of the word infertility.
 I came to find out that two of my co-workers were currently going through treatment or had completed infertility treatment in the past.
-They both recommended Shady Grove Fertility, sharing how they had great experiences and that the staff were personable and exceptional.
-My husband and I were both very nervous of the unknown and starting this new journey, but were comforted knowing that people close to us had good experiences.
+They both recommended Shady Grove Fertility, sharing how they had great experiences and that the staff was personable and exceptional.
+My husband and I were both very nervous about the unknown and starting this new journey, but were comforted knowing that people close to us had good experiences.

-Finding Strength in the Unknown
+Finding strength in the unknown

 When we met with Dr. Roth for the first time at the Frederick office in 2018, we were both so nervous and didn’t know what our diagnosis would be.
 Dr. Roth was very compassionate and explained everything in detail.
 Yet, after reviewing all our lab work and testing, we were told that our diagnosis was unexplained infertility.